 Haven’t used this image, for I continued to think that it was way too dark to see this southwestern USA butterfly, the Fatal Metalmark.
-It was in a shaded area, while the morning sun at the National Butterfly Center was blocked by clouds.
+It was in a shaded area, while the morning sun at the National Butterfly Center near the border wall was blocked by clouds.
 Add to that my built-in Canon light meter was acting up, and you have an image that I’m less than pleased with.
 Ouch.

 This morning I had a fresh look at this photo, and realized . . . that this scintillant butterfly (with those metallic strips that readily reflect light) was, despite all, reflecting the available daylight.
 It’s difficult for the Fatal to play Peek-A-Bo, for with those metallic lines continuing to shine, there’s no place to run, no place to hide.

 I love Metalmarks.
 This one is “C” for common, according to the expert Glassberg, but to enjoy it, you have to travel to Texas, New Mexico, Arizona or Southern California.

 She is sipping nectar methodically in the morning sun at Eastern Neck National Wildlife Refuge in Rock Hall, Maryland.
 August is a bountiful month for butterflies.
 Wildflowers have ended their effort to produce flowers, but that’s half the story.
 Other genera of wildflowers have taken over, producing rich loads of sugary/protein-rich mixtures.
 Papilio glaucus (Dark form) has chosen to fly in from the surrounding Refuge acreage to do her shopping, so to speak in Dave’s full perennial beds.